lpoulain/SaWa/README.md

 SaWa is networking filesystem on Linux.
 It is composed of two pieces:

-- A file server running in userspace which is accessible through TCP port 5000
+- A file server running in userspace which is accessible through TCP port 5000 (port 5001 for administrative commands)
 - A block driver, which acts as the client and talks to the server through TCP/IP

 ## The file server